w3f/polkadot-wiki/docs/general/glossary.md

 ## Lease Period

-A particular amount of time that a parachain for which the parachain can connect to the Relay Chain.
+A particular amount of time that a parachain for which the parachain can connect to the relay chain.

 ## LIBP2P